-The Leprosy work was started in 1956 by a group of ordinary people in the slum quarters of McLeod Road behind the present JANG press.
-The leading names of the first volunteer group were Mrs. Beatrix Menezes, Sr. Bernice Vargas, Dr. Anne Rochs and Sr. Mary Doyale.
+The Leprosy work started in 1956 by a group of ordinary people in the slum quarters of McLeod Road, behind the present JANG press.
+The leading names of the first volunteer group were Mrs. Beatrix Menezes, Sr. Bernice Vargas, Dr. Anne Rochs and Sr. Mary Doyle.
 The living condition of the Lepers Colony was sub-human.
-There were no proper drugs to treat Leprosy, no facilities, no electricity, no water but a small dispensary which the group had established with the help of wooden crates, sewage water mixed with all the garbage and stench overflowing from the open drains and the long lines of people who had lost their dignity because of being affected by Leprosy, and to add to the sorrow were some patients whose hands and feet became nutritional supplements for rats.
-Despite all these challenges the group started the fight against Leprosy.
-The group used to conduct all their work from the dispensary.
-Help used to come, in the form of bandages and food for patients from various donor agencies.
+There were no proper drugs to treat Leprosy, no facilities, no electricity and no water.

 In 1968, Dr. Pfau persuaded the Government of Pakistan to undertake a National Leprosy Control Programme in partnership with MALC and began setting up Leprosy-control centers across the country.
 Today, Marie Adelaide Leprosy Centre is the hub of 157 Leprosy control centers, with over eight hundred staff members.